LukeHackett/aws-certificated-security-speciality-study-notes/chapter-03/README.md

 Although the AWS Certified Security – Specialty exam does not require you to configure a Microsoft AD federation with AWS, you should have a clear understanding of how the process works (see diagram below).

 ![Microsoft AD Federation with AWS](./microsoft-ad-federation-with-aws.png)

+## AWS Directory Services

+Active Directory (AD) is a database of user accounts, computers, printers file shares and security groups (all referred to as objects).
+Objects are organised into a tree structure, and trees are grouped into a forest.

+It is a centralised security management platform, as well as a way of creating account-level permissions.

 ## Protection Credentials with AWS Secrets Manager